 She used popular imagery against itself

-Art21 also stresses something crucial: Applebroog drew on everyday urban and domestic imagery and used curt texts, serial framing, and installation strategies to tip ordinary scenes into anxiety and irony.
+Art21 also stresses a key part of the method: Applebroog drew on everyday urban and domestic imagery and used curt texts, serial framing, and installation strategies to tip ordinary scenes into anxiety and irony.
 This is where her work becomes especially hard to domesticate.

 She did not retreat from mass culture.
 She scavenged it.